Linguine with Clams is an easy dinner than comes together in under 30 minutes. It is fancy enough for guests, but easy enough for a weeknight meal.

 The way we keep this recipe quick is by multi tasking.
 Resist the urge to prepare all your ingredients as the first step.

 Instead, start your water for your linguine right away.
-While the water is coming to a boil, chop your onion, mince your garlic, and measure out your other ingredients.
+While the water is coming to a boil, chop your onion, mince the garlic, and measure out your other ingredients.

 Storing

-Linguine with clams can be stored in the refrigerator for three to four days.
+Linguine with clams can be stored in the refrigerator for three to four days in an airtight container.
 To reheat, warm it in a skillet over low heat.
 You can add more clam juice or seafood broth to keep it from drying out if necessary.
 As with all leftovers use your best discretion, toss any leftovers that smell or look off.

 What to Serve with Linguine and White Clam Sauce